sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [vicky002/1000-Projects](https://github.com/vicky002/1000_Projects) : Mega List of practical projects that one can solve in any programming language!
 - [reddit.com/r/AppIdeas](https://www.reddit.com/r/AppIdeas/) : A place to discuss ideas for applications, for bored developers.
 - [reddit.com/r/SomebodyMakeThis](https://www.reddit.com/r/SomebodyMakeThis/) : A home for ideas by people who lack time, money, or skills.
+- [github.com/florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) : A collection that describes each project in enough detail so that you can develop it from the ground up!

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>